Kaiserslautern High graduates seniors

-Students from Kaiserslautern High School attend the commencement ceremony held in Kaiserslautern, Germany, June 2, 2021.
 U.S. Army Reserve Brig.
-Gen. Wanda N. Williams, commander of the 7th Mission Support Command and deputy commander of the 21st Theater Sustainment Command was the guest speaker for the Kaiserslautern graduating class of 2021.
+Gen. Wanda N. Williams, commander of the 7th Mission Support Command and deputy commander of the 21st Theater Sustainment Command, delivers a speech during the 2021 Kaiserslautern High School commencement ceremony held in Kaiserslautern, Germany, June 2, 2021.
+Williams was the guest speaker for the Kaiserslautern graduating class of 2021.
 (U.S. Army photo by Elisabeth Paqué).

 |Date Taken: